Breaking the Assistant Mold: Modeling Behavioral Variation in LLM Based Procedural Character Generation: A Tale of Two Biases in PCG

 \textbf{World-Building Module.} Per Fig.~\ref{fig:method_figure}, to prevent behavioral leakage into world attributes, we begin by asking the model to propose axes of variation such as occupation, affiliation, or expertise, with explicit instructions to exclude behavioral traits.
 Each axis is then expanded into options tailored to the specific setting (\eg, “farmer” in a rural town), producing a bank of non-behavioral attributes from which character profiles can be sampled.

-\textbf{Behavioral Module.} Unlike world-building, which is setting-dependent, behavioral traits are universal, so we define them through \emph{external banks} that give us systematic control.
-For moral traits, we draw inspiration from Moral Foundations Theory \cite{graham2013moral}, defining eight distinct moral stances that are sampled and attached to character profiles, producing systematic variation in how characters judge social norms (full list in the Appendix \ref{sec:moral_positions_appendix}).
-For interactional traits, we define eight categories spanning a spectrum of conversational behaviors: refusals, deflections, hesitations, direct compliance, volunteering additional details, playful or subversive replies, hostile retorts, and meta-level commentary.
-Together, these banks allow us to break the “always answer” defaults that dominate prior work.
-Refer to Appendix \ref{sec:interaction_personas_appendix} for further details.
+\textbf{Behavioral Module.} Unlike world-building, which is setting-dependent, behavioral traits are more likely to generalize across settings, so we define them through \emph{external banks} that give us systematic control.
+We construct the behavioral banks by drafting candidates with GPT-4o (informed of the two biases in Sec.~\ref{sec:bias_id}) and manually curating them to ensure coverage.
+For the moral bias, GPT-4o is grounded in Moral Foundations Theory \cite{graham2013moral} during drafting; the resulting bank is then curated to ensure coverage of moral stances spanning prosocial to self-interested orientations.
+For the assistant bias, the bank contains eight categories that break the ``always answer'' default: e.g. refusals and deflections.
+Refer to Appendix~\ref{sec:interaction_personas_appendix} for the full banks.

 \textbf{Sample and Mix.} The module recombines axes from both the world-building and behavioral modules in a \textit{Sample and Mix} step (Fig.~\ref{fig:method_figure}).
 By randomly mixing attributes across dimensions, we force unlikely combinations that prevent collapse into narrow archetypes and systematically test whether LLMs can sustain diverse behaviors once specified.
-Finally, we prompt the LLM to flag implausible pairings (\eg, “a medieval knight software engineer”) and minimally revise them for coherence without reintroducing uniformity..
+Finally, we prompt the LLM to flag implausible pairings (\eg, “a 2 years old with a job”) and minimally revise them without reintroducing uniformity.